Battle of Tell Abyad (2016): Background

-In July 2015, Tel Abyad, previously held by IS, was captured by YPG militias linking together the Kurdish Kobanî and Jazira Canton.
+In July 2015, Tell Abyad, previously held by the Islamic State, was captured by YPG militias linking together the Kurdish Kobanî and Jazira Canton.
 Since then the majority-Arab town has been absorbed into the Kobane Canton.

 Battle

 According to the Syrian Observatory for Human Rights, a month before the battle's beginning a large number of ISIL sleeper agents disguised as civilians and SDF or YPG fighters entered Tell Abyad.
 Most of them were so-called "Caliphate Cubs" or ISIL units of child soldiers.

 On 27 February 2016, at around 23:00 local time (9 pm GMT), over a hundred Islamic State militants attacked the YPG controlled town of Tell Abyad (Gire Spi in Kurdish), a key crossing along the Syrian-Turkish border, just hours after a general ceasefire in Syria took effect.
 According to YPG military spokesperson Redur Xelil, the attack was not to re-take Tal Abyad but to cut the Kurdish Cantons in half and do as much damage possible, reminiscent to the Kobanî massacre.

 The battle began when ISIL fighters infiltrated the suburbs of Tel Abyad, storming dozens of homes in the villages of Hamam Turkman and Ain al-Arous, and executing 23 civilians.
-A YPG spokesman claimed that some of the ISIL attackers had crossed from Turkey to attack the town.
+A YPG spokesman claimed that some of the ISIL attackers of the Dokumacılar faction had crossed from Turkey to attack the town.
 Turkey quickly denied this claim.
 Russian Lt.
 Gen. Sergei Kuralenko the head of Russia’s reconciliation monitoring center in Latakia, said that the assault on Tal Abyad involved up to 100 armed militants with heavy artillery support from Turkish territory.
 Other YPG sources claimed that Turkey had supplied ISIL fighters with both modern western equipment and information.

 The two pronged offensive was launched against the Kurdish positions in the East of the city, with ISIS using car bombs to attack checkpoints and mortar fire originating in Raqqa.
 The SDF headquarters in Tel Abyad was targeted and 5 other villages; Sharghrat, Kantari, Nastleh, Ghuwera and Qantrah were attacked.
 As ISIL overran large parts of the city, they also encircled a YPG headquarters near the Syrian-Turkish borders, where they captured Khaled Daham al Bashir.
 Khaled, who had fought ISIL with the Free Syrian Army in Deir ez-Zor before, was the cousin of Raghib al Bashir, head of al-Baqara tribe in the Deir ez-Zor Governorate.
 After his capture, he and three other SDF fighters were executed, with images of his beheading being posted by ISIL on his personal Facebook account.